lewis-acids/lewis-acids/README.md

 ## why do we need a GitHub repo?
 here be our lyrics and hopefully someday chords

-there is an idea to a add wiki-like explanations to them. to make a hadbook for our songs and albums.
+there is an idea to a add wiki-like explanations to them. to make a hadbook for our songs and albums

 GitHub gives us a convenient tool to do this and allows our listeners easily help us any time they like